 - (1) The information as to province of residence and principal occupation, not being within the knowledge of the Company, has been individually furnished by the respective nominees. - (2) The number of shares beneficially owned, directly or indirectly, or over which control or direction is exercised, as at the date hereof is based upon information furnished to the Company by individual directors and officers.
-Unless otherwise indicated, such shares are held directly. - (3) Member of the Audit Committee as of the date hereof. - (4) Member of the Remuneration Committee as of the date hereof. - (5) Pursuant to the Implementation Agreement dated February 11, 2021 among Osisko Gold Royalties Ltd., Osisko Development, the Company and Cornish Minerals Limited, as long as Osisko Development and its affiliates held 10% or more of the issued and outstanding common shares, Osisko Development had the right to nominate one person to be a director of the Company.
-Although Osisko Development and its affiliates no longer hold 10% or more of the issued and outstanding shares, Don Njegovan, having originally been appointed pursuant to such nomination right, remains a nominee of Osisko Development. - (6) Tony Trahar is a nominee of Vision Blue.
-Pursuant to the Investment Agreement, for as long as the shareholdings in the Company of Vision Blue and its affiliates are in aggregate not less than 10% of the issued and outstanding common shares, Vision Blue will have the right to nominate one person to be a non-executive director of the Company (the "Investor Director"), provided that such Investor Director has certain experience and qualifications as referred to in the Investment Agreement.
-If such Investor Director ceases to be a director of the Company, Vision Blue shall be entitled to nominate another person to be a non-executive director on the Board to replace such Investor Director. - (7) These shares are held indirectly in the name of Forest Nominees Limited. - (8) Member of the Sustainability Committee as of the date hereof.
+Unless otherwise indicated, such shares are held directly. - (3) Member of the Audit Committee as of the date hereof. - (4) Member of the Remuneration Committee as of the date hereof. - (5) Anthony Trahar is a nominee of Vision Blue Resources.
+Pursuant to an investment agreement between the Company and Vision Blue Resources dated March 27, 2022 (the "VBR Investment Agreement"), for as long as the shareholdings in the Company of Vision Blue Resources and its affiliates are in aggregate not less than 10% of the issued and outstanding common shares, Vision Blue Resources will have the right to nominate one person to be a non-executive director of the Company (the "VBR Director"), provided that such VBR Director has certain experience and qualifications as referred to in the VBR Investment Agreement.
+If such VBR Director ceases to be a director of the Company, Vision Blue Resources shall be entitled to nominate another person to be a non-executive director on the Board to replace such VBR Director. - (6) These shares are held indirectly in the name of Forest Nominees Limited. - (7) Member of the Sustainability Committee as of the date hereof. - (8) James Whiteside is a nominee of NWF.
+Pursuant to the NWF Investment Agreement, for as long as the shareholdings in the Company of NWF and its affiliates are in aggregate not less than 10% of the issued and outstanding common shares, NWF will have the right to nominate one person to be a non-executive director of the Company (the "NWF Director"), provided that such NWF Director has certain experience and qualifications as referred to in the NWF Investment Agreement.
+If such NWF Director ceases to be a director of the Company, NWF shall be entitled to nominate another person to be a non-executive director on the Board to replace such NWF Director.